AlxMedia/folias/readme.txt

 == Description ==

-Folias is a flexible personal blog theme with plenty of options.
+Folias is a flexible portfolio theme with plenty of options.
 It is optimized for all devices and built to work with blocks.
-You can pick accent colors, set sidebar to the left or right and choose website max-width with a few clicks.
+You can pick sidebars and item colors, set sidebar to the left or right and choose website max-width with a few clicks.
 Demo: http://demo.alx.media/x/?theme=Folias

 == Installation ==